 BPPD provides police protection to the unincorporated area of Broadmoor Village and an unincorporated area adjacent to Colma.
-BPPD operates with 9 full-time sworn officers, including a Commander of Police and Chief of Police, 6 per-diem officers, which include a training manager lieutenant and investigations sergeant, 7 volunteers, and one administrative staff member.
+BPPD operates with 8 full-time sworn officers, including a Commander of Police and Chief of Police, 6 per-diem officers, which include a training manager lieutenant and investigations sergeant, 7 volunteers, and one administrative staff member.
 The District has a higher ratio of officer per 1,000 persons compared to the City of Daly City, but the cost for service call per police officer is more than four times the amount for BPPD.

-The District should explore cost sharing with adjacent cities or other alternatives to contract for or consolidate services to reduce costs.
+- 1) The District should explore cost sharing with adjacent cities or other alternatives to contract for or consolidate services to reduce costs. - 2) The District may consider developing and monitoring performance measures, which could include measurements of response times for calls and volume of calls to demonstrate the benefit of the higher costs associated with higher levels of performance.